sjmaple/lr-demo-provisioning/README.md

 		$ vagrant ssh web2
 		...

-* now you can deploy the 'lr-demo' web application through LiveRebel in both configured Tomcat servers
+* now you can deploy the `lr-demo` web application through LiveRebel in both configured Tomcat servers

 Remarks about the provided files